trezor/trezor-firmware/core/tools/hid-bridge/README.md

 ## Known issues

-Does not work with Firefox.
-Firefox closes hid devices upon loss of focus.
+It does not work with some older versions of Firefox.
+Firefox used to close hid devices upon loss of focus.

-Does not work with the emulator in debug mode since the emulator doesn't start the hid interface in debug mode.
+It does not work with the emulator in debug mode since the emulator doesn't start the hid interface in debug mode.